V1B3hR/GCS-v7-with-empathy/ROADMAP.md

 ## Vision Statement

 The Grand Council Sentient (GCS) aims to become the world's first truly empathetic and ethically-grounded brain-computer interface system.
-This roadmap outlines the comprehensive development plan that integrates cutting-edge technical capabilities with robust ethical frameworks, ensuring that every advancement serves human flourishing while maintaining the highest safety standards.
+This roadmap outlines the comprehensive development plan that[...]

 ## Development Philosophy

 Our development approach is guided by the principle that **technical excellence and ethical integrity must advance together**.
-No technical capability is deployed without corresponding ethical safeguards, and no ethical framework is implemented without practical technical enforcement mechanisms.
+No technical capability is deployed without corresponding ethical safegua[...]

 ## Phase Overview